CISA-DT: As CFAC-TV-7

 On September 1, 1975, CFAC-TV disaffiliated from the CBC and became an independent station when CBC Television put its own station, CBRT (channel 9), on the air.
 On the same day, CJOC also disaffiliated from the CBC as CBRT had set up a rebroadcaster in Lethbridge.
 In 1976, it changed its callsign to CFAC-TV-7.
 Despite its rebroadcaster-like callsign, it was still licensed as a full-fledged station.
 The station took on the same branding as CFAC-TV in Calgary, adopting the moniker "2&7 Lethbridge Television".
 In 1979, the station increased its transmitter power to 167,000 watts.
 In 1988, it added a satellite dish to get video news feeds from Global Television, and also began carrying some of Global's entertainment programming along with its Calgary sister.

-Local programming continued to play an important role at the station, with successful shows such as Ski West, which was syndicated to CHCH-TV Hamilton, BCTV Vancouver and CFCF-TV Montreal, and was also judged best syndicated show in the country at the time; We Won't Let Him Die, which won the CanPro Founders award in 1983; and Kids Belong Together (1990) and Key to Literacy (1992), both shows won the Canadian Association of Broadcasters Gold Ribbon Award for community involvement.
+Local programming continued to play an important role at the station, with successful shows such as Ski West, which was syndicated to CHCH-TV in Hamilton, BCTV in Vancouver and CFCF-TV in Montreal, and was also judged best syndicated show in the country at the time; We Won't Let Him Die, which won the CanPro Founders award in 1983; and Kids Belong Together (1990) and Key to Literacy (1992), both shows won the Canadian Association of Broadcasters Gold Ribbon Award for community involvement.

 As CISA-TV

 In 1989, Selkirk Communications merged with CFCN's then-owner, Maclean Hunter, who immediately sold most of Selkirk's television holdings, including CFAC-TV-7, to Western International Communications.
-One year later, WIC changed the station's calls to the current CISA-TV.
+One year later, WIC changed the station's calls to CISA-TV.
 Through the years, CISA's commitment to local programming has continued to reap both industry awards, making it one of the country's most awarded stations, and audience numbers in its local area.

 In 1998, the Griffiths family sold WIC's assets to Shaw Communications and Canwest.
 In 1999, agreements were lodged with the CRTC to split WIC assets between Canwest, Corus Radio and Shaw.
-The CRTC approved the purchase in 2001; Western International Communications was sold to Canwest, and CISA-TV became a full-time Global Television Network station under the brand "Global Lethbridge" on September 4 that year.
+The CRTC approved the purchase in 2000; Western International Communications was sold to Canwest, and CISA-TV became a full-time Global Television Network station under the brand "Global Lethbridge" on September 4 that year.
 CISA was the last Global station to have its website integrated into the canada.com network.